 Some people think that success comes from hard work.
 Others think it comes from luck.
-When it comes to creating a successful app, you need something more than hard work and luck.
+When it comes to creating a successful app that will drive good app revenue, you need something more than hard work and luck.
 You need an edge which makes your startup app stand out from all the other ones on the market.
 The first thing you need to worry about is developing an application which has demand and can be useful to people.
 This is one of the main success factors app needs to take off.
 You will know if you have accomplished this after you launch a beta version and allow people to test it out.
 Based on their feedback from using your app, you will know what works and what doesn’t.
 But even that is not enough for your app to skyrocket most of the time.
 Read below about most successful app launches to find out what helped the most popular mobile applications get to almost every smartphone on Earth.

 Instagram: Invited Influencers

 Kevin Systrom, who is the founder of Instagram, has one of the most successful app launches.
-He allowed the company’s MVP app to be reviewed by technology influencers in the industry.
+He allowed the company’s Minimum Viable Product to be reviewed by technology influencers in the industry.
 One such influencer included Twitter’s co-founder Jack Dorsey.
 As soon as Dorsey started using the app, he was already sending pictures to his followers on Twitter.
 It didn’t take long for the word-of-mouth to spread about the app.
 TechCrunch also featured two articles about the app, one prior to the app’s official launch date and another on the same day when the app was launched.
 Needless to say, his provided even more word-of-mouth traffic for the app.

 Within 24 hours of the launch, there were 25,000 users on Instagram.
 By week 3, there were 300,000 Instagram users.
 This number just kept growing until there were tens of millions of users.
 Important move that made Instagram release one of the most successful app launches was doing it immediately after the iPhone 4 release date.
 Since the iPhone 4 featured an enhanced camera and screen, this became the perfect combination for to make Instagram a popular app.
 Another thing that helped Instagram was how they made their app capable of sending pictures to popular social media platforms like Twitter and Facebook.
 This meant the pictures weren’t locked into the app.
 The speed of the app is really important for app users.
 That’s why for the Instagram wanted to speed up uploading of the pictures.
 So they made the pictures start uploading immediately after they are taken.
 The size of the pictures was kept small too.